christian-bick/edugraph-classify-qwen3vl/MODEL.md

 This model in combination with the EduGraph ontology combines:

-1) the natural structure of the field of math,
+1) The natural structure of the field of math,
-2) our best understanding of cognitive abilities,
+2) Our best understanding of cognitive abilities,
-3) the scope & context of competence building and
+3) The scope & context of competence building and
-4) the semantics of entities within these structures
+4) The semantics of entities within these structures

 This combination provides us with ways to compare the similarities and subtle differences of competences in ways that other semantic indexing methods like text-chunking cannot achieve.